Need To Plan The Shortest Route For Multiple Stops? Try These Apps

 2. Circuit

 Circuit started as a multi-stop route planner for drivers, and more recently branched out to include route planning software for teams.
 They’re still very popular with individual drivers, which can make it easier to introduce the app to larger teams.
 They also have excellent ease of use.
-Their route optimization is sometimes lackluster, however, and it’s not possible for dispatchers to add stops or reorder routes once they’ve been planned.
+Their route optimization is sometimes lackluster, however, and it’s difficult for dispatchers to add stops or reorder routes once they’ve been planned.

 3. Onfleet